optimisme/inapp-routing/README.md

 `<route-screen id='home' onshow='console.log(this.args)'>Home screen contents</route-screen>`

-**'onhide'** will be called before that 'route' is hidden (its 'style.display' property will be set to 'none')
+**'onhide'** will be called before that 'route' is hidden (the function is called, and then its 'style.display' property will be set to 'none')

-These functions can return a 'Promise' and the library will wait until the call is resolved (see the animated example).
+If the return value of these functions is a 'Promise', the library will wait until the call is resolved (see the animated example).